urschrei/pyzotero/readme.md

     These values can then be fed back into subsequent calls to `retrieve_data`
 4. If you wish to pass request parameters, but no URL parameters, pass an empty dict: `retrieve_data(api_request, {}, {request parameters})`
 5. The main() function contains an example, passing the 'All Items' method with URL parameters which restrict the result set
-6. In addition, there exists the `useful_item_data()` function: it takes the result of `retrieve_data` (a `feedparser` dict), and returns a list containing one or more dicts which contain the item data (type, creator, url, ISSN &c.), which represents the bulk of the usefulness of Zotero (and thus, of this endeavour).
-It can be used to parse the result of any API call which returns **items**.
-Similar functions for tags and collections are forthcoming.
+6. In addition, there exist the `item_data()` and `collection_data()` functions: they take the result of `retrieve_data` (a `feedparser` dict), and return a list containing one or more dicts which contain the item data (type, creator, url, ISSN, ID, title &c.), which represents the bulk of the usefulness of Zotero (and thus, of this endeavour). `item_data` can be used to parse the result of any API call which returns **items**. `collection_data()` can be used to parse the result of any API call which returns **collections**.
-7. The dicts returned by `useful_item_data()` do not consistently contain the same values; depending on the Zotero item data, various fields may be present or missing.
+7. The dicts returned by the above functions do not consistently contain the same values; depending on the Zotero item data, various fields may be present or missing.
 You should not depend upon the existence of a returned key/value pair for a given item, but check for its existence before any further processing.

 # Notes #